-With so many inviting choices, figuring out where to go in Vietnam isn’t easy unless you have a lot of time to explore.
+With so many inviting choices, figuring out where to go in Vietnam isn’t easy.
 The vibe, food, and culture differ greatly between the north and south; there are more than enough exciting places strewn between Hanoi and Saigon.
-Use this list to choose from the top 10 destinations in Vietnam, or ideally, see them all along the way!

 01 of 10

-No trip to Vietnam is complete without walking the busy-and-narrow streets of Hanoi, a city that could best be described as the cultural heart of Vietnam.
-The vibe in Hanoi is dramatically different than that in Saigon (Ho Chi Minh City).
-Love it, as most travelers do, or hate it: you can’t say that you’ve experienced Vietnam without experiencing Hanoi.
+No trip to Vietnam is complete without walking the busy, narrow streets of Hanoi, a city best described as the cultural heart of Vietnam.
+The vibe in Hanoi is dramatically different from Saigon (Ho Chi Minh City).
+Love it or hate it, you can’t experience Vietnam without seeing Hanoi.

-But don’t assume that Hanoi is all cold, heartless concrete: life centers around a beautiful lake and park right in the middle of the city.
+But don’t assume that Hanoi is all cold, heartless concrete, because life centers around a beautiful lake and park in the middle of the city.

-Hanoi gets chilly in the winter.
-See the best times to visit Vietnam.
+Hanoi gets chilly in the winter, so there are better times than others to visit.

 02 of 10

-The number one tourist destination in Vietnam, Ha Long Bay can be easily reached by a five-hour bus from Hanoi, or a packaged boat tour can be booked in Hanoi.
+The top tourist destination in Vietnam, Ha Long Bay can be reached via a five-hour bus from Hanoi or packaged boat tour in Hanoi.
 The scenery in Ha Long Bay is breathtaking, but choosing the right tour for a good experience is crucial.

-The roughly 2,000 islands and islets in Ha Long Bay jut dramatically from the water; the opportunities to grab gorgeous photos are overwhelming.
-You’ll need more than one day to really enjoy Vietnam’s most famous UNESCO World Heritage Site.
+2,000 islands and islets in Ha Long Bay jut dramatically from the water; the opportunities to grab gorgeous photos are overwhelming.
+You’ll need more than one day to enjoy Vietnam’s most famous UNESCO World Heritage Site.

 03 of 10